mono/website/archived/accessibility_team_meetings_2008_jun_04.md

     <calvin> (1)did a bit more work on the Button class and Pane.

     <Calen> (1)have finished 34% winforms sample applications, and have imported them into mono test suite.
-(2) changed the status of "http://www.mono-project.com/Accessibility:_Test_Plan_WinForms_Controls" and to notify each control link to which sample app
+(2) changed the status of "Accessibility:_Test_Plan_WinForms_Controls" and to notify each control link to which sample app

     <bgmerrell> (1)got Mono SVN access.
 (2)got a fully functional automated test for strongwind tests.
 (3)document for running tests.
 (4)have a method to automate the testing on all the lab machine